1.1 Temporary Infrastructure

 Install/de-install refers to setting up, bumping in, packing down and bumping out of a project.
 The process of install should include everything that is required in order to present or commence the project.
 The de-install process should include everything required to return the site to its original state.

 Marketing copy is a clear and simple description of a project.
 It describes the what, who and when of the project, and should make the reader want to experience the project.
-Marketing copy is different from a media release.
+Your marketing copy is different from your artist statement or media release.

 A media release has a bigger word count and is exclusively used for publicity to journalists, media organisations or interested parties.

-A hero image is the primary image that describes the project used for listings and all marketing of the project.
-A hero image should not contain the project title or any text and should be a high-quality image that clearly represents the project.
+A hero image is the primary image that illustrates the project used for listings and all marketing of the project.
+A hero image should not contain the project title or any text and should be a high- quality image that is indicative of the project.